QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools.rst

 ----------------------------------------------------

-Installing the Qubes Windows Tools on Windows 7, 10, and 11, both as a StandaloneVM as well as a Template VM and a corresponding AppVM is described in the following sections.
+Installing the Qubes Windows Tools on Windows 7, 10, and 11, both as a StandaloneVM as well as a Template VM and a corresponding AppVM, is described in the following sections.

 **Note:** Seamless mode is currently not available for Windows 10 and 11.
 Please check the top of this document for the full feature availability breakdown.